 My "Anatomy and Physiology," "Exercise Physiology" and "Kinesiology" classes taught me a lot of information that I still apply today, and I enjoyed the hands-on experience in these classes.
 Also, my dedication and perseverance in these challenging classes allowed me to develop a strong passion for a future career in rehabilitation."

-Patient Access Associate at AtlantiCare
+Patient access associate at AtlantiCare

-Rider's Impact on Kiarrah's Career
+Rider's impact on Kiarrah's career

 Kiarrah finds herself using the information she learned at Rider in her job today.
-The courses she took and on-campus jobs that she held gave Kiarrah the opportunity to gain experience in health and wellness.
+The courses she took and the on-campus jobs that she held gave her the opportunity to gain experience in health and wellness.
 She worked as a sports medicine assistant in Rider's Athletic Training Clinic and a health ambassador for the Department of Recreational Programs.
 These experiences and her research work at Rider led Kiarrah to develop a strong passion in the rehabilitation field for sports medicine.

 Kiarrah is currently working towards a master's degree in athletic training from Thomas Jefferson University as a student in Rider's 4+2 program with the university.
 She believes her coursework, on-campus employment and research experiences with Rider faculty have provided her with the skills and knowledge to succeed in graduate school and in her future career.